Motion Offense in Youth Basketball

 The Youth Basketball Motion Offense is mainly used to counter “Man to Man” Defense.
 In youth basketball, Motion offenses are the most difficult offenses to teach the younger players (as well as many high school players).
-However, if you are not prepared when the other team plays “Man to Man” defense - your team will be in big trouble.
+However, if you are not prepared when the other team plays “Man to Man” defense – your team will be in big trouble.
 There are more “skills” needed to properly execute a motion offense such as setting screens, ball handling, moving without the ball, triple threat, posting up, cutting (and more).
-The only positive thing about having to run a motion offense with younger players is that it is even harder to play good man to man defense at a young age (younger players usually chase the person they are guarding – and take their eyes off the ball a lot).
-On the other hand if a team does play good man to man defense, and you’re not ready – The game could be “over” fairly quickly for your team.
+If your opponents play good man to man defense, and you’re not ready – The game could be “over” fairly quickly for your team.

 The Youth Basketball Motion Offense can be complicated so start with a basic motion offense (see the handout below that diagrams a basic motion offense) – all you really need is one motion offense (and execute it well) to counter your opponents man to man defense.
 Coaches should make sure that they teach their players the “Principles of a Motion Offense” also (see handout below).

 Attacking and Beating a “Man to Man” Defense:

 Here are just three of many ways to beat a man to man defense.

 The first and fastest way would be to “beat” the defense up the floor – which means to run your fast break (transition offense) up the floor quickly before your opponent even has a chance to set up their man to man defense – this will give your team more “one on one” opportunities (which means more opportunities to score points just by getting the ball up the court quickly).